Documentation menu

 Arithmetic

-Combine constants and variables with the standard operators +, -, *, /, and parentheses.
+Combine constants and variables with +, -, *, /, and parentheses.
+Standard operator precedence applies.

 ExpressionMeaning

-{thickness} * {density}Two variables multiplied (e.g. for mass calculations)
+{render_thickness_mm} * {density}Two variables multiplied (e.g. mass per area)

 0.05 * {coats}Labour scaled by coat count